Advanced General Dentistry

 If your extracted tooth needs to be replaced, our dentists can provide high-quality dental restorations in Baton Rouge.

 Emergency Dental Care in Baton Rouge, LA

-Please complete the form, and one of our patient coordinators will get back to you in a jiffy.
-Alternatively, you may call our Baton Rouge office at (225) 924-1824.
+Please complete our contact form and one of our patient coordinators will get back to you in a jiffy.

 - 6509 Government St, Ste A Baton Rouge, LA 70806

 - (225) 924-1824

 Sign up to receive news and updates in your inbox